olleharstedt/subsetphp/README.md

 Forbid any non-prepared statements to database.
 But you can concat strings?
 Like `"SELECT " . $a . " FROM " . $b`.
 Mark as "dirty" string that cannot be used in query?

+In OCaml you sometimes want to add type-hints to improve the error messages from the type-checker.
+No way to do this in subsetphp?
+Can statically check phpdoc annotations?
+But not enforce them.

+LLVM-compiled and FastCGI?
+How?
+API to let user decide what to run only once, when the process starts, like config setup?
+As in OCaml.

 LLVM
 ----